“We are the girls of Fire Place you’ve heard so much about . . .”

-Singing was everywhere, including “marches” down the Old Stone Highway and to Gerard Point a thin peninsula along the shores of Accabonac Harbor and Gardiner’s Bay.
+We sang everywhere, including during “marches” up Old Stone Highway to Springs General Store, and down Fireplace Road to Gerard Point — a thin peninsula along the shores of Accabonac Harbor and Gardiner’s Bay.
 There were docks on Gardiner’s Bay for swimming, canoeing, rowing and sailing.
 “If there’s water in the bay, there’s swimming today”, was the familiar mantra of beloved swim and survival skills instructor Bill Dunn.

-One of the boating tests required a girl to circle around the far rock at sea, out of sight from instructors for a few terrifying minutes, unaware of the safety boat watching over her a short distance away.
+One of the boating tests required us to circle around the far rock at sea, out of sight from instructors for a few terrifying minutes, unaware of the safety boat watching over us from a short distance away.
 It may just have well been the Space Shuttle out of touch with NASA while burning up on re-entry.
 All in the design plan to foster true grit and the belief that any problem was surmountable — any goal was achievable.

-FPL instruction was academically-oriented with merit assessments to see if girls had memorized all the parts of the sail, the hull, etc… after which small, colorful felt badges were awarded, similar to Girl Scouts badges.
+FPL instruction was academically-oriented with merit assessments to see if we had memorized all the parts of the sail, the hull, etc… after which small, colorful felt badges were awarded to us, similar to Girl Scouts badges.
 These were sewn upon blue and orange camp pennants that rested on bunk beds.

-Tennis was played on clay, asphalt and grass — just in case anyone might make it to a placed called Wimbledon, it was said.
-Though there were boys from Springs and Long Island who came to mow the lawns and run errands, tend stables and help in the kitchen (fondly, “the kitchen boys”), it was the girls who were charged to maintain the courts with big rollers and push mowers.
+We played on tennis on clay, asphalt and grass — just in case anyone might make it to a placed called Wimbledon, it was said.
+Though there were boys from Springs and Long Island who came to mow the lawns and run errands, tend stables and help in the kitchen (fondly, “the kitchen boys”), we were charged with maintaining the courts with big rollers and push mowers.

-Archery was another unique challenge utilizing professional bows and arrows.
-Horseback riding was a favorite of many girls in the corrals at the rear of the property.
+Archery was another of our unique challenges, utilizing professional bows and arrows.
+Horseback riding was a favorite of many of us in the corrals at the rear of the property.
 As with each activity, the finest instructors were sought and FPL was proud to have riding instructor William Woolnough, who also taught a young Jacqueline Bouvier to ride in East Hampton.
-There was a large barn where girls learned to tack, clean tack, and feed/water as many as a dozen fine horses each season.
+There was a large barn where we learned to tack, clean tack, and feed/water as many as a dozen fine horses each season.

-Equestrians were challenged in the ring with jumping courses and dressage, took turns with special projects like breaking in a difficult pony, and went on overnight trips through the trails in the Whispering Woods over to Maidstone Park or down to Hither Hills for a brisk canter and the most glorious of pas de deux — a bareback swim.
+Equestrians were challenged in the ring with jumping courses and dressage, took turns with special projects like breaking in a difficult pony, and went on overnight trips.
+We often rode through the trails in the Whispering Woods over to Maidstone Park or down to Hither Hills for a brisk canter and the most glorious of pas de deux — a bareback swim.

 Among the classic grey weathered shingle style rustic buildings, with pine frames gaily painted in red, were the arts facilities.
-If you came thinking you had no fine arts skills, you were wrong.
-Leaders like Valerie Merrill took campers step by step through the magic of creating a landscape with just a little perspective and then simply painting what you saw.
+If any of us arrived thinking we had no fine arts skills, we were wrong.
+Leaders like Valerie Curtin took us step by step through the magic of creating a landscape with just a little perspective and then simply painting what you saw.

-Centrally located Antler Hall was the site of weekly practices for shows and the end-of-season operetta.
-Naturally, since Chief was a music teacher, private music instruction was also offered.
-She often played piano for campers for sing-alongs as well as talent shows in the Lodge.
+Centrally located Antler Hall was the site of weekly rehearsals for our shows and the end-of-season operetta.
+Naturally, since Chief was a music teacher, private music instruction was also offered to us.
+She often played piano for us for our sing-alongs as well as our talent shows in the Lodge.

 She promoted the creation of original performance art including the annual 4th of July floating parade in rowboats on the bay with each group executing their own modern day theme.
-There were also performances of traditional works like The Merry Widow and Cinderella.
+We performed traditional works like The Merry Widow and Cinderella.
 Her philosophy, espoused in the marketing brochure for FPL, was to augment the rugged outdoors experience with deep appreciation for the arts in all its forms.

-Sunday was “whites” dress day, and girls would attend the First Presbyterian Church of East Hampton, where Rev. Stephen Mershon once preached, or other places of worship, adding one final layer to the general spirituality felt by all.
+Sunday was “whites” dress day, and we attended the First Presbyterian Church of East Hampton, where Rev. Stephen Mershon once preached, or other places of worship, adding one final layer to the general spirituality felt by us all.

 Mysticism was celebrated again at Sunday vespers in the chapel in the woods which had no walls, no encumbrances, and no limits.
-Then, with a spiritual gesture borrowed from Asian origins, in the still of the summer’s eve, when the calmed water would form a glass-like reflection under the moon and the shooting stars, the girls of Fireplace would float private prayers and wishes out to sea on tiny wood shingle “boats” lit with candles.
+Then, with a spiritual gesture borrowed from Asian origins, in the still of the summer’s eve, when the calmed water would form a glass-like reflection under the moon and the shooting stars, we floated private prayers and wishes out to sea on tiny wood shingle “boats” lit with candles.
 Was there some old Indian magic in those waters to help those dreams come true?
 We think so.